• Skip to main content

 Related Posts: Choose Podcasts That Challenge and Motivate You

-4 Quick Speed-Reading Tips
+4 Quick Speed-Reading Tipsbooks on a table

 The average person reads 200 to 300 words a minute.
 But those who are experienced with speed-reading can top over 1,000 words a minute without sacrificing their comprehension.
 This means they can easily read 3-4 pages a minute and still tell you exactly what they read.